Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: ACuRL

 To ground generated CUA tasks in dynamic, multimodal environmental contexts, we introduce \textit{environment exploration} and \textit{context review} stages to acquire some environment experience, ensuring that generated tasks are realistic, executable, and grounded in diverse environmental contexts.

 \textbf{Environment Exploration.} This stage aims to collect environment-specific experience for the task generator $G$ within a target environment $\mathcal{E}$, including its interface and functionalities, so that it can synthesize high-quality and valid tasks.
 We let the agent $M$ autonomously explore the environment $\mathcal{E}$ without any constraints, interacting with diverse interface elements and functions.
-The resulting actions sequences $A = (a_1, a_2, \ldots, a_i)$ and observations $O = (o_1, o_2, \ldots, o_i)$ are recorded as \emph{exploration trajectories} $\tau^{\text{exp}} = (o_1, a_1, o_2, a_2, \ldots, o_i, a_i)$, which serve as preliminary experience for subsequent task generation by $G$.
+The resulting action sequences $A = (a_1, a_2, \ldots, a_i)$ and observations $O = (o_1, o_2, \ldots, o_i)$ are recorded as \emph{exploration trajectories} $\tau^{\text{exp}} = (o_1, a_1, o_2, a_2, \ldots, o_i, a_i)$, which serve as preliminary experience for subsequent task generation by $G$.

-\textbf{Context Review.} For each target environment $\mathcal{E}$, we first collect a diverse set of real-world contexts $C=(c_1, c_2, \ldots, c_i)$ via web crawling, where each context corresponds to different user-created artifacts (e.g., documents, emails, slides, or spreadsheets).
-Examples of contexts are provided in Appendix~\ref{appendix:example_contexts}.
-The agent $M$ then actively interacts with the environment to review and understand these contexts (e.g., in a presentation software, navigating through slides to review the content on each page).
+\textbf{Context Review.} For each target environment $\mathcal{E}$, we first collect diverse real-world contexts $C=(c_1, c_2, \ldots, c_i)$ via web crawling, where each context corresponds to different user-created artifacts (e.g., documents, emails or slides; examples are provided in Appendix~\ref{appendix:example_contexts}).
+The agent $M$ then actively interacts with the environment to review these contexts (e.g., navigating through each slide).
 The resulting interaction sequences are recorded as \emph{context trajectories} $\tau^{\text{ctx}}$.
 Conditioning the task generator $G$ on these observed context trajectories significantly increases task diversity and better captures the complexity of real-world user requests.
 See Appendix~\ref{app:context_review} for more details.